St. Ignatius Church, Gorizia

 VATICAN CITY, 2009, honoring the Institute on World Book and Copyright Day, Scott 1416

 The Pontifical Biblical Institute (P.B.I.) is a university-level institution of the Holy See.
 It was established by Pope Pius X with the Apostolic Letter of 7 May 1909, Vinea electa, in order to be "a center of higher studies for Sacred Scripture in the city of Rome to promote Biblical doctrine and all related studies according to the spirit of the Catholic Church."
 From its foundation the institute was entrusted to the Society of Jesus.
 The main location of the Pontifical Biblical Institute is in Rome, but there is also a branch in Jerusalem, which was started in 1927.

 ITALY, 1988, to honor the E. Quirino Visconti School, Scott 1730

 The building shown on this stamp has been known for ages as the Roman College, the first and most important educational work of the Society of Jesus.
-It has long since passed into the hands of the state and has until recently been shared by two entities: the National Library and the Liceo E. Q. Visconti.
+It has long since passed into the hands of the State and has until recently been shared by two entities: the National Library and the Liceo E. Q. Visconti.
 The books given up by the Society at the time of the Suppression became the nucleus of the National Library of Italy in Rome.
-The building dates from 1583-1585 along with the Church of St. Ignatius in the same block, once the college chapel.
+The building dates from 1583 to 1585 along with St. Ignatius Church in the same block, once the college chapel.
 The complex was the gift of Pope Gregory XIII, so that what began as the Roman College took the name of the Pontifical Gregorian University, located in this building until 1870.
-More